Hurter's Spadefoot - Scaphiopus hurterii

 Similar Species:

-Species Range: Western Arkansas south to northwestern Louisiana, west to eastern and southern Texas, north to eastern Oklahoma.
+Species Range: Western Arkansas south to northwestern Louisiana, west to eastern and southern Texas, and north to eastern Oklahoma.

 Global Conservation Status: Hurter’s Spadefoots have a relatively wide distribution in the south-central United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).

-Federal Conservation Status: None
+Federal Conservation Status: None.

 Author's Remarks: I have only found this species in Louisiana on four occasions, once in 2004 and again in 2012 in the same place in Kisatchie National Forest in Natchitoches Parish.
 I found another individual in 2016 in Bienville Parish, and we found a few individuals at Briarwood in spring of 2023.